Sporting Brookside Recreational League HEADER RULES for ALL 4th grade and younger players

 Because of concerns for the safety of younger players, beyond the limitations of the laws of the game, Sporting Brookside Soccer Club Recreational League Players, Coaches, and Referees will abide by the following.

 -HEADERS ARE NOT ALLOWED for 4th grade and younger while playing in Sporting Brookside Recreational Leagues.
-Headers for 4th grade an younger are a violation of BSC Recreational League safety requirements.
+Headers for 4th grade an younger are a violation of Sporting Brookside's Recreational League safety requirements.

 – No goal will be allowed if scored with the head – even if accidental.